The Anti-Logic Primer™

 Negative Proof - The Other Side

-(The Proof of Impossibility)
+(The Proof of Possibility)

 Two kids are arguing…